kdakan/Microservices-Architecture-using-ASP.Net-Core-2-Docker-Masstransit-RabbitMQ-Elastic-Kibana/README.md

 -
 -

-## 10.1 Continuous Integration pipeline
+## 10.1 Continuous Integration Pipeline
 -
 -

-## 10.2 Git branching strategies
+## 10.2 Git Branching Strategies
 -
 -
-## 10.3 Using Bitbucket for repo and Code reviews
+## 10.3 Using Bitbucket and Code Reviews
 -
 -

-## 10.4 Using Jenkins for build and deploymnt
+## 10.4 Using Jenkins for Automated Builds and Deploymnt
 -
 -

-## 10.5 Using Sonarqube for code metric analysis
+## 10.5 Using SonarQube for Code Metrics Analysis
 -
 -

-## 11. Example Solution
+## 11. Example Solution Code
 -
 -